 Various identification and estimation methods have been proposed for regression problems in which the covariates or the responses are subject to nonignorable missingness.
 Heckman (1979) proposed the Heckman selection model, which requires models for the outcome regression and the selection process.
-Rubin and Schenker (1986) and Glynn, Laird and Rubin (1993) considered imputationbased methods for nonignorable missing data.
+Rubin and Schenker (1986) and Glvnn et al. (1993) considered imputation-based methods for nonignorable missing data.
 Baker and Laird (1988) used the expectation-maximization (EM) algorithm to obtain maximum likelihood estimates from contingency tables.
 Lipsitz and Ibrahim (1996) discussed nonignorable missing responses for general binomial regression models.
-Ibrahim, Lipsitz and Chen (1999) developed a method for generalized linear models (GLMs) with nonignorable missing covariates.
+Ibrahim et al. (1999) developed a method for generalized linear models (GLMs) with nonignorable missing covariates.
 Chen and Little (1999) and Herring and Ibrahim (2001) estimated regression parameters in proportional hazards regression models with nonignorable missingness.
 Roy and Lin (2002) developed methods for nonignorable dropouts in a linear mixed model.
 Zhao and Shao (2016) developed a pseudo-likelihood method that uses an instrumental variable to facilitate the identification when both the response and the covariates are subject to nonignorable missingness.
-Ma, Geng and Hu (2003), D'Haultfoeuille (2010), Wang, Shao and Kim (2014), Kott (2014), Miao, Geng and Tchetgen Tchetgen (2016), and Miao and Tchetgen Tchetgen (2016) discuss the identification and estimation of a nonignorably missing outcome using a shadow variable.
+Ma et al. (2003), D'Haultfoeuille (2010), Wang et al. (2014), Kott (2014),

+Miao et al. (2016), and Miao and Tchetgen Tchetgen (2016) discuss the identification and estimation of a nonignorably missing outcome using a shadow variable.

 In causal inference problems, there is growing interest in recovering the causal effect in the presence of nonignorable missing confounders or outcomes when the missingness is nonignorable.
-Yang, Lorch and Small (2014) used the EM algorithm and an instrumental variable to estimate the effect of high-level (neonatal intensive care units)NICU on the mortality of premature babies.
+Yang et al. (2014) used the EM algorithm and an instrumental variable to estimate the effect of highlevel (neonatal intensive care units) NICU on the mortality of premature babies.
 They regarded the compliance type as a proxy for the unmeasured risk of complications, and allowed the missingness of the confounders to depend on the fully observed outcome and the partially observed compliance class.
 Ding and Geng (2014) discussed the identifiability of the causal effect under the assumption that the missingness indicator of the confounders is independent of the outcome, conditional on the treatment and the possibly missing confounder values.
-Additional discussions on this assumption can be found in D'Haultfoeuille (2010), Kott (2014), Zhao and Shao (2016), Miao, Geng and Tchetgen Tchetgen (2016), and Miao and Tchetgen Tchetgen (2016).
+Additional discussions on this assumption can be found in D'Haultfoeuille (2010), Kott (2014), Zhao and Shao (2016), Miao et al. (2016), and Miao and Tchetgen Tchetgen (2016).
 Shao and Wang (2016) constructed a kernel-type semiparametric inverse probability weighting estimator when the outcome is nonignorably missing.
-Lu and Ashmead (2018) proposed a sensitivity analysis method that uses matching estimator to assess the effect of the nonignorable missing confounder on the estimation of the treatment effect.
-Under a cluster-specific nonignorable treatment assignment assumption, Kim, Paik and Kim (2017) proposed a calibrated propensity score estimator for the average causal effect.
+Lu and Ashmead (2017) proposed a sensitivity analysis method that uses matching estimator to assess the effect of the nonignorable missing confounder on the estimation of the treatment effect.
+Under a cluster-specific nonignorable treatment assignment assumption, Kim et al. (2017) proposed a calibrated propensity score estimator for the average causal effect.

 In this study, we focus on a semiparametric estimation of the causal effect when the confounders are nonignorably missing.
-Under the outcome-independent missingness assumption, we develop three semiparametric estimators, namely the inverse probability weighting (IPW), regression, and doubly robust (DR) estimators.
-The IPW estimator requires a correct specification of the propensity scores for the treatment selection and missing-data mechanism.
+Under the outcomeindependent missingness assumption, we develop three semiparametric estimators, namely the inverse probability weighting (IPW), regression, and doubly robust (DR) estimators.
+The IPW estimator requires a correct specification of the propensity scores for the treatment selection and missingdata mechanism.
 The regression estimator requires a correct specification of the joint model of the confounders and the outcome, conditional on the treatment in the fully observed sample.
 Assuming the selection bias odds ratio function is always correctly specified, the DR estimator uses both sets of models and is consistent when either set of models, but not necessarily both, is correctly specified.
-We apply these three estimators to estimate the causal effect of a scrubber installation on the reduction of SO_2 emissions.
+We apply these three estimators to estimate the causal effect of a scrubber installation on the reduction of SO2 emissions.